DanielKrawisz/Entropy/Physics.md

 $$x''(t) = f(x(t), x'(t))$$

 where $f$ is some function.

+Differential equations of this form are called *second-order*, which means that all derivatives of $x$ that are second-order or higher are determined by $x$ and its first derivative.
+This is why higher derivatives of the position do not have their own name.
+They are all determined by the acceleration and do not enter into the differential equation, so there's no reason to talk much about them.

+Why is physics second-order?
+The answer is not known, but geometry points to a possible answer.
+Second-order differential equations naturally arise in the theory of geodesic curves, which are the curves that minimize distance in a curved space.
+When space is curved, there is no such thing as a straight line but there is such a thing as the shortest curve between two points.
+The differential equation that characterizes such a curve is second-order, and is equivalent to saying that the curve has no acceleration tangent to the space.

+In Einstein's gravity, motion in a gravitational field is geodesic, but not all motion in physics is known to be geodesic.
+Thus, the connection between physics and geometry is tantalizing but incomplete.
+The universality of second-order differential equations is certainly a very important and deep principle that remains unexplained.

+### Velocity and Acceleration

 In physics, he first derivative of the position is called the *velocity* and the second is called the *acceleration*.

 $$v(t) = x'(t)$$